What Does Full Coverage Auto Insurance Actually Cover?

 Of course, the more insurance coverage you add, the more your premium is likely to go up, so it's essential to find a good balance between making sure you’re covered for random accidents or problems and not having so much coverage that you’re wasting money.

 Full coverage auto insurance is not a standardized term throughout the insurance industry.
 Each company may define “full coverage” differently and offer different policies based on where you live or the car you drive.
-But there are a few policy types that are in basically every company's full coverage option because they are often required by state law.
+But a few policy types are in basically every company’s full coverage option because they are often required by state law.

 1. Bodily injury liability